Th3C0D3R/yt-dl-node/README.md

 2. Open your web browser and navigate to `http://localhost:<port_number>`.

 3. Use the interface to enter video URLs and manage downloads.

+## FFMPG

+Put `ffmpeg.exe` and `ffprobe.exe` in the same directory (example `C:\\bin\\`) Put the directory path into the `.env` at `FFMPEG_DIRECTORY`

+## Cookies-File

+To get a valid cookies.txt file (recommended for the tool to work with full speed):
+- use this extension from chrome: [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc)
+- save/export the cookies from youtube to a accessible directory
+- put the cookies.txt filepath into the `.env` at `COOKIES_FILE`

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.